 - Milk & Honey Moisturizing Bath Melts – Homemade bath melts use powdered milk, honey, and natural oils to soothe itchy skin while you soak.
 Get the easy recipe and rescue your skin with this all-natural bath soak.

 Like my natural body care tutorials?
-Sign up for my newsletter below and never miss a thing!
+Sign up for my newsletter below!